oimoyu/blender_bonex_document/source/example.rst

 ......

+Tips for skirt bones, if your skir bones' roll is not correct, you can select bones in edit mode, and "Shift+N -> Cursor" (maybe is not perfect but it is faster than edit manually)

 Breast
 ^^^^^^^^^^^^^^^^^^^^^^^
 For the breast, a slightly higher stiffness is needed to produce a certain rocking effect and reflect elasticity.
 At the same time, adjusting the displacement limit slightly higher than 0 can achieve better physical effects.